 If you are interested in becoming a West Sacramento CERT member, please forward a completed application to Fire Administration.

-The next CERT academy is scheduled to take place in the Fall of 2018.
+The next CERT academy is scheduled to take place in the Spring of 2019.
 View the course flyer.

 You can also visit us www.wscert.org for additional information.